Coronavirus - Your Mental Health

 Coronavirus and Covid-19 are likely to be around for some time to come.
 The impact of coronavirus has been more far-reaching than anyone first anticipated.
 The impact of the virus has struck employers particularly hard, with many sectors affected by redundancies and furloughing of staff, and most having to embrace new ways of working.

-Organising your mind for better homeworking in 2021
+Organising your mind for better homeworking

 In the employment law team at Lawson-West Solicitors, we have witnessed first-hand the types of employment issues affecting employers and employees during the pandemic.

 In the brutal economic reality of cost-cutting, productivity improvement and business survival, there is another story, which is an employer’s responsibility to help support vulnerable employees and guide an appropriate Health and Safety strategy in the workplace.

 With ever-more-fierce variants of coronavirus upon us and employees or their family members likely to contract the illness, or needing to isolate, we set out below, some of the main issues and the responses which may help with mental health issues.